MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -SamAccountName
-!!!
-Exchange Server 2010

-The SamAccountName parameter specifies the logon name used to support clients and servers running older versions of the operating system, such as Microsoft Windows NT 4.0, Windows 98, Windows 95, and LAN Manager.
-This attribute must contain fewer than 20 characters.
-An account name can contain letters, numbers, and the following punctuation marks and symbols:

-- !

-- #

-- $

-- %

-- ^

-- &

-- -

-- .

-- \_

-- {

-- }

-- |

-- ~

-!!!
-Exchange Server 2013

-The SamAccountName parameter specifies the logon name used to support clients and servers running older versions of the operating system, such as MicrosoftWindows NT 4.0, Windows 98, Windows 95, and LAN Manager.
-This attribute must contain fewer than 20 characters.
-An account name can contain letters, numbers, and the following punctuation marks and symbols:

-- !

-- #

-- $

-- %

-- ^

-- &

-- -

-- .

-- \_

-- {

-- }

-- |

-- ~

-!!!
-Exchange Server 2016

 The SamAccountName parameter (also known as the pre-Windows 2000 user account or group name) specifies an object identifier that's compatible with older versions of Microsoft Windows client and server operating systems.
 The value can contain letters, numbers, spaces, periods (.), and the characters !, #, $, %, ^, &, -, \_, {, }, and ~.
 The last character can't be a period.
 Unicode characters are allowed, but accented characters may generate collisions (for example, o and ö match).
 The maximum length is 20 characters.

 ```yaml
 Type: String